isomerpages/mlaw-corp/news/announcements/_posts/2014-04-14-Singapore-a-member-of-the-Hague-Conference-on-Private-International-Law.md

 ---
-layout: post
-title: Singapore a member of the Hague Conference on Private International Law
+title: 'Singapore a member of the Hague Conference on Private International Law'
-date:   2014-04-14
+date: 2014-04-14T00:00:00.000Z
 permalink: /news/announcements/singapore-member-of-hague-conference-on-pte-intl-law

 ---

 14 Apr 2014 Posted in [Announcements](/news/announcements)